 No amounts were drawn down by Pernod Ricard and its subsidiaries under this loan agreement during the year ended 30 June 2021.
-Non-use fees for the syndicated loan facility totalled &3.019.965 for the year ended 30 June 2021.
+Non-use fees for the synclicated loan facility totalled & 30 June 2021.

 Pernod Ricard invoices a guarantee commission at market rates to Group companies exercising their drawing rights in respect of the guarantee granted by Pernod Ricard to certain of its subsidiaries under the loan agreement; the amount of this commission may vary in line with market conditions.
 No subsidiaries exercised their drawing rights in the year ended 30 June 2021 and accordingly, Pernod Ricard did not invoice any guarantee commission to its subsidiaries.